 - Sitemap submission – Submit the website XML to Bing and Google.

-In this article, we have talked about the reasons your website may lose its SEO after the redesign, and how to prevent that from happening.
+In this article, our SEO agency near Chicago has talked about the reasons your website may lose its SEO after the redesign, and how to prevent that from happening.
 Closely monitor the changes you made in the months following your redesign.
 Keep a close eye on the rankings of your top-performing keywords by using one of the many SEO tools available.
 By diligently implementing these best practices, your website will be sporting a fresh updated look without sacrificing the SEO you worked so hard to attain.